mjs2430/design/content/saratoga/more-link.md

 ---
-title: "more-link"
+title: more-link
-description: "Used below grid digests."
+description: Used below grid digests.
-level: "atom"
+level: atom

 ---
 The more-link atom signifies that clicking it will take the reader to another web page.
 It is only used at the bottom of digests and isn't a headline, so typography and spacing is built in.

 #### Example